Skip to main content

 Photographs in this collection are based on Schultz's listing (avaialble at RH MS 446).
 Spencer Research Library does not appear to have received Schultz's entire photographic collection, so there are gaps in the numbering sequence.
 Some 45 photographs in the collection are specifically from Dr. Reagan's collection and time spent at Fort Apache, New Mexico at the turn of the 19th to the 20th century.

 Many photographs are identified, some from left to right with a., b., c., etc. identification for individuals within groups.
 Terms and language used on the images themselves and elsewhere in the collection is representative of when the materials were created and collected and has not been replicated in this finding aid whenever possible.
-Many images are of Pottawatomi Prairie Band and Apache tribe members; though images of individuals from other tribes are also present in the collection, including Cheyenne, Chipewa, Comanche, Dakota, Iowa, Kechie, Kickapoo, Kiowa, Miami, Navaho, Osage and Southern Osage, Pawnee, Piegan, Quapaw, Quilante, Sac and Face, Shawnee, Sioux, Ute, Waco, and Wichita.
+Many images are of Pottawatomi Prairie Band and Apache tribe members; though images of individuals from other tribes are also present in the collection, including Cheyenne, Chipewa, Comanche, Dakota, Iowa, Kechie, Kickapoo, Kiowa, Miami, Navaho, Osage and Southern Osage, Pawnee, Piegan, Quapaw, Quilante, Sac and Fox, Shawnee, Sioux, Ute, Waco, and Wichita.

 Physical Location